waseem-medhat/blog/content/posts/focus.md

 Not the greatest experience ever.

-So, that's why right now I'm leaning towards settling for the current JS skills I have and check out the back-end as it seems to be a much more stable, much quieter place to live in.
+So, that's why right now I'm leaning towards settling for the current JS skills I have and checking out the back-end as it seems to be a much more stable, much quieter place to live in.
 I don't think I'll ever stop interacting with JavaScript.
 If I keep working solo, I will sure have to develop front-ends.
 I'll have to wait and see about that.